Ada-Developers-Academy/ada-build/lessons/08-programming-grammar/assignments/variable-worksheet.md

 # Variable Worksheet

-**Read the code in each section, then predict the output of the final line of code.**
+**Read the code in each section, then predict the output of the final line of code.
+Each problem stands alone.
+Variables from previous problems do not exist.**

-EXAMPLE:
+Example:
 ```ruby
 x = 5
 y = 6
 x + y
 # => 11
 ```
-Each problem stands alone.
-Variables from previous problems do not exist.

 ## Problem Set